LifeRing, Inc.

 LifeRing Secular Recovery offers a wide variety of online and in-person meetings throughout the world.
 Our meetings are anonymous and designed to strengthen your commitment and help you build a personal recovery plan.

-Donations to LifeRing Inc. will support the work of the Press and the Service Center in distributing literature, commencing and supporting meetings, and raising awareness.
+Donations to LifeRing Inc. will support the work of the LifeRing Press and Service Center in distributing literature, commencing and supporting meetings, and raising awareness.
 Our vision is to provide secular, self-directed sobriety support to all who want it.

 Where we work